KEEP-CLEAN/SDIM242/README.md

 ### 3.Pictures
 #### This is where we used to keep our photos.
-However, NAS is a better place to store, so there is not many pictures.
+However, NAS is a better place to store, so there aren't many pictures here